Free Courses and Resources.

 Let’s get back to business!

-You need to realize that 87% of successful music producers know SOME music theory (ok I just made that up but I can’t be that far off!).
+You need to realize that 87% of successful music creators and producers know SOME music theory (ok I just made that up but I can’t be that far off!).

 - Avicii discussing musical influences and theory